Masala Herb

 You can keep your miso soup for up to 2-3 days in your fridge.

-Can you freeze miso soup?
+Can you freeze misoshiru soup?

 I don’t recommend freezing miso soup because thawing would take longer than making it from scratch.
 Instead, I suggest you prepare dashi and freeze that in batches.
 That way you can make miso soup quickly.

-What does miso soup taste like?
+What does misoshiru soup taste like?

 Miso soup tastes, salty, fruity, umami and a bit sour.
 You can enrich the flavors by adding more ingredients.

 Miso paste may contain barley or wheat.
-It’s only gluten-free if advertised on the packaging.
+It's only gluten-free if advertised on the packaging.
+This is a basic vegan miso soup recipe.

-More Recipes like this
+👁️ More Recipes like this

 • Japanese Onion Soup